Fish-Network/FishProtocol/FAQs.md

 # *Frequently Asked Questions*

+## **How is this possible?**

+Through the simple financial primitive of a Fish Pool.

+We use Fish Pools as the standardized core component, where additional functionality and compliance logic is layered on top by Fish Network and other businesses.
+This way we maintain the efficiency and simplicity of the capital pooling system for a single asset, which sets the foundation for more complex investment vehicles to be built using one or many individual Fish Pools.

+## **What does this enable?**

+By coupling Fish Pools with existing techniques found in both traditional and crypto derivatives and prediction markets, we unlock a new structure to expand liquidity in private markets.
+This structure enables anyone who has an opinion, to also have an investment position, without ever owning the underlying assets.
+This enables people to trade on outcomes tied to the investment performance in private markets.

+## **Why does this matter?**

+Derivatives on private markets do not currently exist.
+This unlocks future liquidity through synthetic exposure to the underlying private market assets.

+## **What about investor privacy and trust concerns?**

+Markets are transparent, but all investor information is private by default.
+All capital is routed through stablecoins and smart contracts for transparency and auditability.

 ## **What is an example use case of Fish Protocol?**

 An example social use case could be pooling capital to collectively split the cost to cover a friend's funeral.
 We expect to see social and non-profit capital pooling use cases.